 Introducing Climate SvelteKit Blog StarterΒ #

-feature.
-There is a shorthand notation which helps you get your thoughts down quicker compared to
+There is a shorthand notation which helps you get your thoughts down quicker

 , while in Markdown you write # My heading